 Laguna Beach’s Sawdust Art Festival is a fun, funky place for local artists to display and sell their ceramics, clothing, textiles, mixed media, woodworking, and more.
-The more laid-back sister to the world-famous Festival of the Arts with its brilliant stagecraft/art performance Pageant of the Masters, Sawdust is a 9-week open-air art venue, rather than an art gallery, that shows off all things artsy, crafty and local, and it does it very, very well.
+The more laid-back sister to the world-famous Festival of the Arts with its brilliant stagecraft/art performance Pageant of the Masters, Sawdust is an open-air art venue, rather than an art gallery, that shows off all things artsy, crafty and local, and it does it very, very well.